xcaeser/zli/docs.md

     }, rootExec); // The function to call if 'blitz' is run without subcommands

-    // Register subcommands by calling their respective 'register' functions try root.addCommands(&.{
+    // Register subcommands by calling their respective 'register' functions
+    // try to add in alphabetical order if u have a lot of commands, however, this is not required. they will be sorted automatically try root.addCommands(&.{
         try run.register(allocator),
         try version.register(allocator),